section-engineering-education/engineering-education/content/articles/how-to-build-a-task-manager-with-angular/index.md

 ## Summary

-So far, this article has given a comprehensive rundown of how to build a simple task manager in Angular.
+So far, this article has given a comprehensive analysis of how you can build a simple task manager in Angular.
 I believe this will be of great help to developers starting out in Angular.

 Happy Coding ☺️